 Kolovai Community Public Library (Tongatapu) has laptops with the internet.
 Note that the library in Vava’u does not have WiFi.

 WiFi Through the Phone Networks

 What we often find as one of the best solutions to stay connected in Tonga is to get a local SIM card.
-That way, you’re phone will have access to the Internet, plus, you can connect other devices to your phone using your phone a WiFi tethering hotspot.
+That way, you’re phone will have access to the internet, plus, you can connect other devices to your mobile data using your phone a WiFi hotspot.